42atomys/stud42/docs/devcontainers/README.md

 Inside the devcontainers, the database, rabbitmq and others dependencies is automatically setup and linked with the app.
 You dont need to do boring env setup or docker-compose, devcontainers already do that for you.
 You needs to do some edit to your env config to add credentials to external services like Github, Discord, 42, ...

-## Configure the app

-This is simple, just copy the file `config/stud42.example.yaml` and rename the copy as `config/stud42.yaml` !

 ## Setup your credentials

 Like say before, you needs to add some credentials listed on the file `.devcontainer/.env` file (this file is hard ignored but be careful to never force add this file).